oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Vulnerabilities
 <vulnerabilities-for-informational-advisory>
-It MUST be tested that the element `$.vulnerabilities` does not exist.
+It SHALL be tested that the element `$.vulnerabilities` does not exist.

 The relevant values for `$.document.category` are: